‘Walker’s Low’ Catmint

 Nepeta racemosa x Nepeta nepetella

-Nepeta x faasenii Bergmans ex Stearn is the correct and accepted name according to The Plant List.
+Nepeta x faasenii Bergmans ex Stearn is the correct and accepted scientific name for this hybrid Catmint.
 It was first documented by Johannes (John) Baptista Bergmans and William Thomas Stearn.
 Their document was published in the Journal of the Royal Horticultural Society in 1950.
-Ummm… Strange they misspelled the name on their own list… Should be Nepeta faassenii.

-Nepeta racemosa Lam. is the other species that ‘Walker’s Low’ could be a cultivar of.
-It is a correct and accepted species of Catmint and was first described by….
+Some websites say ‘Walker’s Low’ is a cutivar of Nepeta racmosa.
+Nepeta racemosa Lam. was named and first described by….
 Jean Baptiste Antione Pierre de Monnet de Lamarck in Encyclopédie Méthodique, Botanique in 1785.

 Plants of the World Online by Kew doesn’t list Nepeta x faassenii on their list of accepted species or even as a synonym…